Financial Aid Award Terms and Conditions

 Acceptance of your financial aid award indicates that you agree to comply with the rules and regulations that govern the programs for aid as well as the policies of this institution.
 Your award is subject to change if corrections or revisions are made to the information you provided on your applications for aid.

 If you receive additional funds not listed on your Award Notice (scholarships, departmental awards, etc.) you are required by federal regulations to report them immediately to the Financial Aid Office.
-Please go to http://financialaid.pages.tcnj.edu/about/scholarships/private-scholarship-awards/ to report any outside aid.
+Please go to https://financialaid.tcnj.edu/about/scholarships/private-scholarship-awards/ to learn how to report any outside aid.
 Your aid may be adjusted as a result of these funds.
 You will be notified of any resulting changes in your eligibility for aid.

 Previously Received Title IV Aid